tildearrow/furnace/doc/1-intro/quickstart.md

 macros are absurdly powerful tools. read the [macro documentation](../4-instrument/README.md) to make the most of them!

-## now what?
+## what's next?

-now you know the basics of how to make music with Furnace. from here, the rest of the documentation should make more sense, and it should be your primary reference. if you have questions that aren't answered there, ask on our Discord in the `#ask` channel, or pose your question in the Discussions forum on Furnace's GitHub repository. <!-- links here -->. most of all, don't be afraid to experiment. go play!
+now you know the basics of how to make music with Furnace. from here, the rest of the documentation should make more sense, and it should be your primary reference. if you have questions that aren't answered there, ask on our [official Discord server](https://discord.gg/EfrwT2wq7z) in the `#ask` channel, or pose your question in the [Discussions forum](https://github.com/tildearrow/furnace/discussions) on Furnace's GitHub repository.

+most of all, don't be afraid to experiment. go play!